 - Refreeze, and voila you have smoked ice.

 Smoked ice is a great way to infuse a unique flavor into some of your favorite cocktails and whiskey.
-With the variety of woods available for smoking, the options to mix and match wood flavors to cocktails are endless.
-You can use maple to add a hint of sweetness, apple for a touch of fruitiness or mesquite for a robust and bold flavor.
+With the variety of woods available for smoking, the flavor options are endless.
+You can use maple to add a hint of sweetness, apple for a touch of fruitiness, or mesquite for a robust and bold flavor.
 Combine woods to get unique flavors that enhance the cocktail you’re making or that matches the meal.

-It does require some thought ahead of time for the refreezing process, but I promise you’ll be the envy of your friends or at least get people talking.
+It does require some thought ahead of time for the refreezing process.
+I promise you’ll be the envy of your friends or at least get people talking.